Ox Security mascot holding a magnifying glass while explaining what is ASPM

 What Cybersecurity Challenges Does ASPM?

 Businesses across all industries are deploying increasingly complex software applications.
 Traditional, reactive approaches to application security just don’t cut it anymore.
-ASPM addresses several key challenges that modern AppSec teams face:
+ASPM provides several key solutions to challenges modern AppSec teams face:

 • Mitigating tool sprawl: Security teams often find themselves juggling multiple tools to keep track of countless applications.
-This can create gaps in coverage, trigger alert fatigue, and lead to increased workloads—all of which can slow down your release times.
-ASPM helps by consolidating these tools into one management plane, offering you complete visibility from code to cloud.
+This can create gaps in coverage, trigger alert fatigue, and lead to increased workloads—all of which can slow down release times.
+ASPM helps by consolidating these tools into one management plane, offering complete visibility from code to the cloud and addressing application risk.

 • Breaking silos between AppSec and DevOps: One of the biggest issues in application security is the disconnect between AppSec and DevOps teams.
 ASPM solves this by using a data fabric approach to collect, correlate, and enrich data from multiple sources.
 This unified view helps both teams stay on the same page, improving communication and collaboration, and ultimately increasing your development velocity.

-• Enabling risk-based prioritization and management: Traditional vulnerability management often involves chasing CVEs without much context.
+• Enabling risk-based prioritization and management: Traditional vulnerability management often involves chasing CVEs without much context, lacking a comprehensive security strategy.
 ASPM changes this by incorporating factors like reachability, exploitability, and business impact into its risk assessments.
 This allows your teams to prioritize more effectively and manage your application attack surface in a meaningful way.

-• Empowering DevSecOps: ASPM makes it easier to integrate security into every step of the development process.
+• Empowering DevSecOps: ASPM makes it easier to integrate security into every step of the development process, ensuring that security vulnerabilities are addressed promptly.
 By automating testing and compliance checks, ASPM helps you detect and address security issues earlier in the development cycle, reducing friction between teams and speeding up your release times.

 What Are the Use Cases for ASPM?